zenna/Sigma.jl/README.md

 # Basic Usage

 ## Random Variables
-One of the fundamental items in Sigma is a __RandomVariable__.
+One of the fundamental items in Sigma is a random variable, which we represented by abstract type __RandVar__.
-RandomVariables are created using primitive RandomVariable constructors.
+RandVars are created using primitive RandVar constructors.
 To create a random variable uniformly distributed between 0 and 1, use:

 ```julia
 X = uniform(0.0,1.0)
 ```

-RandomVariable constructors return values of the RandomVariable type, and not samples from distributions - i.e., it's not the same as `rand()` in Julia.Base, nor python's `random.uniform(0,1)`.
+RandVar constructors return values of the RandVar type, and not samples from distributions - i.e., it's not the same as `rand()` in Julia.Base, nor python's `random.uniform(0,1)`.
-All RandomVariables have a domain type; we say for example that `uniform` returns a `Float64`-valued RandomVariable, `poission` returns a `Int64`-valued RandomVariable and `flip` returns a `Bool`-valued RandomVariable.
+All RandVars have a domain type; we say for example that `uniform` returns a `Float64`-valued RandVar, `poission` returns a `Int64`-valued RandVar and `flip` returns a `Bool`-valued RandVar.
-The domain type can be access with `domaintype`, e.g. `domaintype(flip())` will return `Bool`.
+The domain type can be access with `rangetype`, e.g. `rangetype(flip())` will return `Bool`.

-Applying functions to RandomVariables returns new RandomVariables.
-In the following, `X`, `Y` and `Z` are all RandomVariables, with domaintypes `Float64`,`Float64`, and `Bool` respectively.
+Applying functions to RandVars returns new RandVars.
+In the following, `X`, `Y` and `Z` are all RandVars, with rangetypes `Float64`,`Float64`, and `Bool` respectively.

 ```julia
 X = normal(0,1)